brave/browser-laptop/docs/state.md

     maxHeight: number, // the maximum height of the popup window
     src: string, // the src for the popup window webview },
-  flashInstalled: boolean, // Whether flash is installed.
+  flashEnabled: boolean, // Whether flash is installed and enabled.
 Cleared on shutdown.
   cleanedOnShutdown: boolean, // whether app data was successfully cleared on shutdown }
 ```